 Promoted tweets show up on a particular user's timeline if the promoted tweet is relevant to that user and the interests they have demonstrated through their behavior on Twitter.
 Generally, Twitter will not show irrelevant promoted tweets to users, since this can have a negative effect on the user's relationship with Twitter.

 Advertisers may also choose to pin their promoted tweet to the top of their timeline so that it is the first thing users see when they visit the advertiser's profile.
-[Read related article: Twitter for Business: Everything You Need to Know]
+[Read related article: 12 Twitter Best Practices for Business]

 How to create a promoted tweet